ammarm08/technical-posts/posts/sicp-notes.md

 > When we discuss the implementation of procedures on register machines, we will see that any iterative process can be realized "in hardware"
 > as a machine that has a fixed set of registers and no auxiliary memory.
 In contrast, realizing a recursive process requires a machine that
 > uses an auxiliary data structure known as a *stack*.

-When you've written enough Javascript and read enough trendy Functional Programming Lite blog posts, you run into the term "TCO" -- tail-call optimization.
-Many articles write about how you can make your programs more efficient with "tail recursion" because the v8 engine can optimize these tail calls such that calling that function won't lead to the dreaded "Maximum call stack size exceeded" error.

-It all sounds like magic until you realize they're talking about recursive v. iterative processes, stacks v. registers, statefulness v. state encapsulation.
-Let's take the simple example Abelson/Sussman use of computing `b^n` (exponentiation).

 A *linearly recursive procedure* that calculates `b^n`: